fubar2/toolfactory-galaxy-docker/README.md

 ## Docker Galaxy container with the ToolFactory and demonstration tools.

-#### A Galaxy IDE for tool wrappers.
+A Galaxy IDE for tool wrappers.
 Ideal for simple tools.
 GUI is not ideal for complex ones.
 Although the TF should cope, your patience may not.
-The ToolFactory turns Galaxy into an integrated
-development environment for tool builders.
+The ToolFactory turns Galaxy into an integrateddevelopment environment for tool builders.
 It won't suit every tool or every tool builder.
-Available from quay.io/fubar2/toolfactory-galaxy-docker but you probably want a startup script like the one provided here as a sample to set all the ports and volumes.
+Available from quay.io/fubar2/toolfactory-galaxy-docker but you probably want a startup script like the ones provided here as samples to set all the ports and volumes.

-#### Update: Might soon be served in planemo with ``planemo tool_factory --galaxy_root .....``  PR submitted to resurrect the TF
+Update: Might soon be served in planemo with ``planemo tool_factory --galaxy_root .....``  PR submitted to resurrect the TF

-##### Update: Video hello world demonstration https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing
+Update: Video hello world demonstration https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing

 ## Overview